Village of Richmond Forcemain Twinning

 Traffic impacts

-The contractor will be required to implement additional traffic restrictions over the course of 2023.
+The Eagleson Road northbound lane, between Perth Street and Fallowfield Road, will be closed starting in June until the fall.
+The contractor will be required to implement additional traffic restrictions over the course of 2024.
 Additional notices to residents will be sent out to residents in advance of these being implemented.

 Construction disruptions